windust/seajug-intro/sections/seajug.md

 ## Seattle Java User's Group

-Jul, 20, 2021
+Aug 25, 2021

-##All Rock'n Roll and Big Drum Solos
+##Joy of productive development with gRPC and type safety end-to-end